open-voice-interoperability/implementation-examples/aws-interop-sample/Step 2.md

 12. Shortly, you will be on the Intent: MakeAppointment screen.
 Click the Save intent button.
 13. At the top, click the Build button.
 14. Once built, click the Test button to try out your bot.

- Start with "I need to make an appointment."
+- Start with "I need to make an appointment."
- Then, "A dentist appointment."
+- Then, "A dentist appointment."
- Then, "Tomorrow."
+- Then, "Tomorrow."
- Then, "Now."
+- Then, "Now."
- Then, "Yes."
+- Then, "Yes."

    You should see the intent is fulfilled.

+15. Done.

+## Part 2 - Create the Lambda Function

+Follow these steps to create an Amazon Lambda Function for the Appointment Bot backend.

+1. In the AWS Console, search for the Lambda service.
+2. Select the Lambda tile.
+3. Select the Create function button.
+4. Select to Use a blueprint.
+5. Select the blueprint named Make an Appointment with Lex.
+6. Give the function a name, such as MyLexAppointmentBotFunction.
+7. Scroll down and select the Create function button.
+8. With the function created, flip back to the Lex console.
+9. Select the MakeAppointment bot you created in Part 1.
+10. Select the Aliases tab under Deployment.
+11. Select the TestBotAlias.
+12. Select the English language link.
+13. Change the Lambda function Source to the Lambda function you just created.
+14. Save the change.
 15. Now, we need to release the bot to Prod.
-Select the link to go back to the intents list.
+Select the link to go back to the aliases list.
 16. Select Bot Versions on the left.
 17. Create a new version named Prod.
 18. Done.